UPHSL-CCS/dw-fact-and-dimension-tables-bigquery-mickzxzkcim/README.md

 ---

+### Short Reflection

+1. **Why do we separate data into fact and dimension tables?** We separate data into fact and dimension tables to make databases faster, simpler, and more reliable.

+Fact tables store key measurements or events (like sales totals or birth counts).

+Dimension tables store the context for those events (like customer details, product descriptions, or locations).

+This "star schema" design significantly improves query speed because analytics often involve summing up millions of facts but only need a few descriptive details from the smaller dimension tables.
+It also reduces data redundancy; for example, a state name like "California" is stored once in a dimension table instead of being repeated for every single birth record in a giant table.

+2. **What challenges might arise if we stored everything in one large table?**Storing everything in one large table (a "denormalized" table) creates several major problems:

+Slow Performance: Queries have to scan through massive amounts of repetitive data, making analysis and reporting incredibly slow.

+Data Redundancy: Repeating descriptive information for every single entry wastes enormous amounts of storage space.

+Maintenance Nightmares: If you need to update a piece of information (like changing a category name), you have to find and change it in potentially millions of rows.
+This is inefficient and greatly increases the risk of errors and data inconsistencies.

+---

 ### 1. Create the Fact Table (`fact_names.sql`)

 This script creates the central fact table containing the core birth count measures.